 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 07 dB(A) for the Noise Affected NML however, it is still within the highly noise affected criteria while at Location 2 and Location 3, the monitors have recorded an exceedance of up to 01 dB(A) and 03 dB(A) respectively.
+During the monitoring period, noise monitor at Location 1 have exceeded the criteria by up to 14 dB(A) for the Noise Affected NML.
+Location 3 have exceeded the criteria by up to 03 dB(A) while Location 2 is within the criteria set for this site.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.